ly-web/appweb7/samples/esp-angular-mvc/README.md

 ===

 This sample demonstrates an Angular ESP MVC application.
-This is an ESP MVC application that uses the AngularJS client-side Javascript framework.
+This is an ESP MVC application that uses the AngularJS client-side Javascript framework to generate the user interface in the browser.

+The server-side supplies scripts, style sheets HTML pages.
+It also interacts with the client via JSON requests and responses.

-The app is a trivial blogging application.
+This sample is a trivial blogging application.
 Posts with a title and body can be created, listed and deleted.

 The app contains:
 * blog database with post table